-If I witness a raid, do I have give my documents or fingerprints?
+Do I have to give my documents or fingerprints if I'm not being arrested?

 When ICE agents make an arrest, they are likely to ask any witnesses for fingerprints and for their immigration documents.

 Witnesses of ICE arrests have the right to say no.